-Rationale for public sector provision/financing The project would address a number of market failures: (a) the difficulties of small scale producers to access markets notably EU export markets and deficient links between them and formal agribusinesses/ traders/ exporters/ input suppliers; (b) the difficulties of smallholders and of value chain actors to access investment financing and the inability of existing national finance institutions (commercial banks and microfinance institutions) to provide adapted short to medium term value chain finance products (to boost technology adoption and marketing of production); (c) deficiencies of smallholders access to improved technologies, information, knowledge, certified improved planting material/breeds and other agricultural inputs, etc. The project also has a redistribution role as it targets groups (smallholders) that are somewhat excluded from the mainstream national financial and commercial markets and commodities/value chains that have a large potential for making small scale family farming more profitable and business oriented.
+Rationale for public sector provision/financing The project would address a number of market failures: (a) the difficulties of small scale producers to access markets notably EU export markets and deficient links between them and formal agribusinesses/ traders/ exporters/ input suppliers; (b) the difficulties of smallholders and of value chain actors to access investment financing and the inability of existing finance institutions in BiH (commercial banks and microfinance institutions) to provide adapted short to medium term value chain finance products (to boost technology adoption and marketing of production); (c) deficiencies of smallholders access to improved technologies, information, knowledge, certified improved planting material/breeds and other agricultural inputs, etc. The project also has a redistribution role as it targets groups (smallholders) that are somewhat excluded from the mainstream financial and commercial markets and commodities/value chains that have a large potential for making small scale family farming more profitable and business oriented.
 It perfectly fits into the BiH policy agenda aiming at transforming agriculture into a sustainable and commercially-oriented business, while protecting the environment and conserving the country’s natural resource base, improving the resilience of fragile ecosystems to climate change, adapting them and value chain to climate change, combatting rural poverty, promoting human rights and democracy, sustainable and integrated development including through decentralization and promotion of local and demand-driven development approaches.
 Therefore, public intervention is fully justified and the proposed project as an Investment Project Financing (IPF) is thus an appropriate instrument to achieve the PDO and the project intermediate results.

 Value added of the Bank's support.
 The project brings significant value added from the BiH and development community standpoint.
 Beyond financing, the added value arises from technical support based on international experience for similar: integrated institution and capacity building (of both public institutions and smallholders/value chain actors) projects; value chain development/productive partnership projects; irrigation development projects.